What Are Dental Implants?

 Dental implants can be used to anchor bridges and dentures for increased functionality and improved appearance.

 - 40 years of sf successful tooth replacement

 - Act like your natural tooth — you won’t feel a difference

 - Can last a lifetime with proper care and good oral hygiene

 - Are minimally invasive — your adjacent healthy teeth are untouched, unlike a bridge

 - Maintain your natural bone and minimize further bone loss

 - Provide stability and comfort

-- Anchor bridges and dentures in place
+- Can anchor bridges and dentures in place

 Like dominos that fall when one is knocked over, a missing tooth will have the same effect in your mouth.
 The roots of our teeth protect against bone loss.
-When a tooth is missing the other teeth will shift position towards the gap due to bone loss.
-Missing teeth will also affect how your upper and lower teeth come together – without opposing teeth the upper or lower teeth will move up or down into the gap where the missing tooth once was.
+When a tooth is missing, the other teeth will shift position towards the gap due to bone loss.
+Missing teeth will also affect how your upper and lower teeth come together — without opposing teeth, the upper or lower teeth will move up or down into the gap where the missing tooth once was.